greenshot/greenshot/Greenshot/releases/additional_files/readme.txt

 * Greenshot editor: Rotate only rotates the bitmap, not the added elements or cursor
 * Greenshot editor: The shadow and torn edges effects don't create a transparent background yet.
 * Confluence Plug-in: the retrieving of the current page from firefox only works on the currently displayed Firefox tab.
 This is a problem since Firefox 13 and it is currently unknown if there is a fix.
-* OCR Plug-in: OCR is not working on 64 bit Windows, as the MODI-OCR component from Microsoft is not available in 64 bit, in this case Greenshot should be run in 32-bit or the plugins should be changed to call a 32-bit exe.
+* OCR Plug-in: OCR is not working on 64 bit Windows, as the MODI-OCR component from Microsoft is not available in 64 bit, in this case Greenshot should be run in 32-bit.
+We are working on this.

 1.0.1 build 1980 Release Candidate 1

-We changed the version to 1.0 after 5 year the version should no longer have a "beta" feeling!

 Features added:
 * Greenshot will now run in 64 bit mode, if the OS supports it.